RHEcosystemAppEng/SaaSi/replica-builder/replica-installer/README.md

   (e.g. IP addresses, status, ...)

 ## Installer configuration
-The `replica-installer` runs using a configuration that specifies the installation behavior:
+The `replica-installer` runs using a configuration to specify how to install the packaged configuration:
+* For each namespace we can define a target namespace name, reuse the original one or apply a common strategy to transform the initial name into the new one
+* For all the mandatory and optional parameters defined in `ConfigMaps`, we can define the desired value
+* For all the parameters defined as 1`Secret` keys, we must provide the desired value

 ```yaml
 application:
   # This creates an installer package named APP